AI CRO

 Can AI replace a marketing-automation platform?

 No, but AI substantially changes how you use one.
 AI generates variants, suggests segments, and predicts send-time optimisation.
 The platform executes the workflows and stores the data.
-The pattern that's working in 2026 is AI production plus operator decisions plus platform execution, not AI replacing any of them.
+The pattern that's working in 2026 is AI production plus CRO-expert decisions plus platform execution, not AI replacing any of them.

 Related reading